nothub/website/posts/golang-shellscript.md

 ### Piggybacking

-The way of calling `env` to execute stuff has a big issue; `env` is a program to "run (another) program in a modified environment".
+The way of calling `env` to execute code has a big issue; `env` is a program to "run (another) program in a modified environment".
 There is no way to use shell builtins or anything that is not the reference to another program.

 We want however to use the full power of the shell language.
 To do so, we again start the line with our double path token but this time instead of invoking `//usr/bin/env`, we are going to invoke just `//`.